 Brand building is an exercise in strategy, empathy and community.

-You need to have a purpose; you need to understand the people you serve; and you need a base of support.
 That is why so many successful brands foster culture and community.
 And a big part of our job at lookthinkmake is acting as a liaison between brand, culture and community.

 A brand developed through a sound strategic process should relate easily to its audience.
 Why?
 It serves a need.